María Elena Medina-Mora Icaza: Early life and education

 Medina-Mora Icaza was born on 3 October 1951, in Mexico City.
-She obtained her primary education at the Colegio Francés del Pedregal from 1955-1961.
-She attended Palos Verdes & Margate School for junior high school from 1962-1963.
+She obtained her primary education at the Colegio Francés del Pedregal from 1955 to 1961.
+She attended Palos Verdes & Margate School for junior high school from 1962 to 1963.
 She then returned to the French College of Pedregal for high school (1964-1970).
 Following high school, she obtained licensure to practice social and clinical psychology (1970-1974).
-Once licensed, she obtained her Bachelor of Psychology (1976) and her Masters in Psychology (1979) at the Ibero-American University.
+Once licensed, she obtained her Bachelor of Psychology (1976) and her Master's in Psychology (1979) at the Ibero-American University.
 In 1993, she obtained her Ph.D. in social psychology at the National Autonomous University of Mexico (UNAM), and later received an honorary Ph.D. from the Autonomous University of Nuevo Leon (2009).

 Career

-Medina-Mora Icaza is an expert in mental health, addiction, and is a faculty member of UNAM’s medical and psychology departments.
+Medina-Mora Icaza is an expert in mental health and addiction and is a faculty member of UNAM’s medical and psychology departments.
 Furthermore, she has been working with the Mexican government since 2003.
-She was the director of the National Institute of Psychiatry Ramon de la Fuente Muñiz and worked with the Secretary of Health from 2008-2018.
+She was the director of the National Institute of Psychiatry Ramon de la Fuente Muñiz and worked with the Secretary of Health from 2008 to 2018.
 The day after stepping down from the director position at the National Institute of Psychiatry, she was promoted to the coordinator position.
 In addition, as of 2019, she is the director of the mental health and psychiatric department at UNAM.

 Medina-Mora Icaza works as a level three researcher with the Sistema Nacional de Investigadores and is a member of the El Colegio Nacional, the Mexican Academy of Sciences, the National Academy of Medicine (Academia Nacional de Medicina), and the National College of Psychologists (Colegio Nacional de Psicólogos).
-Medina-Mora Icaza also serves in the editorial committee for the following journals: Mental Health (Salud Mental), the Journal of Personality and Social Psychology, Mexican Magazine of Psychology and Public Health, Hispanic Journal of Behavioral Sciences, Addiction (UK), and Psychiatry (Spain).
+Medina-Mora Icaza also serves on the editorial committee for the following journals: Mental Health (Salud Mental), the Journal of Personality and Social Psychology, Mexican Magazine of Psychology and Public Health, Hispanic Journal of Behavioral Sciences, Addiction (UK), and Psychiatry (Spain).

 Since becoming the director of the psychology department at UNAM, Medina-Mora Icaza has proposed implementing new policies.
-Her most notable policy is the ‘’Zero Tolerance’’ policy in regards to gender violence.
+Her most notable policy is the ‘’Zero Tolerance’’ policy regarding gender violence.